-The Over-the-Top Library With a Secret Treasure
+The Over-the-Top Library with a Secret Treasure

 “There is no library in Europe that has been developed on a like scale in the same length of time,” the St. Louis Globe-Democrat breathlessly declared in 1912 when the library opened.
 Making virtue out of the nouveau, it argued that St. Louis’ true feat was the short span of time between when it opened its first library and when it built a public space of such grandeur.
 Whereas, it pointed out, “the main library of Paris dates back even to the time of Charlemagne.
 Louis XII was the first to give it special attention and Louis XV in 1724 provided it with the present home.
 Many centuries cover its creation.”

 In the late 19th century and into the early 20th, St. Louis rapidly became one of the biggest, wealthiest cities in the world.
 Like many of its contemporaries in the U.S., an explosion of civic building took place—from both public and private funds.
-Its library system started in 1865 when the superintendent of its public schools, Ira Divoli, created a subscription library (meaning you paid to use the collection and building).
+Its library system started in 1865 when the superintendent of its public schools, Ira Divoli created a subscription library (meaning you paid to use the collection and building).
 By the late 1890s, the library system was so popular it was clear the city needed to drastically revamp it—and build a grand central library.

 Fortuitously, its need coincided with Andrew Carnegie’s late-in-life philanthropic spending spree.
 In 1901 he donated a whopping $1 million to the city so it could build libraries.